yashSrijan/nexmo-developer/_documentation/voice/voice-api/guides/interactive-voice-response.md

 ---
 # Interactive Voice Response (IVR)

-With the Voice API you easily create an IVR by generating NCCOs in a webhook.
+With the Voice API you can create an IVR by generating NCCOs (define this acronym) in a webhook.

-Interactive Voice Response (IVR) is a technology that allows a computer to interact with humans through the use of voice and DTMF tones input on the handset keypad.
-You create IVR systems for mobile purchases, banking payments and services, retail orders, utilities, travel information and weather conditions.
+Interactive Voice Response (IVR) allows your application to interact with humans through the use of voice as well as DTMF tones input on the handset keypad.
+You can create IVR-based applications for a wide range of scenarios including mobile purchases, banking payments and services, retail orders, utility service enquiries, travel information and checking weather conditions.

 In this section you will see how to build an IVR system using Nexmo APIs: